Skip to content

 context.jsonl

-Context history file, stores the session's message history in JSON Lines (JSONL) format.
-Each line is a message (user input, model response, tool calls, etc.).
+Context history file, stores the session's full context in JSON Lines (JSONL) format.
+The first line is a system prompt record (_system_prompt), followed by messages (user input, model response, tool calls, etc.) and internal records (checkpoints, token usage, etc.).

 Kimi Code CLI uses this file to restore session context when using --continue or --session.